MixinNetwork/developers.mixin.one/api/_docs/alpha-mixin-network/create-address.md

 order: 11
 ---

-Create an address for withdrawal, you can only withdrawal through an existent address.
+Create an address for withdrawal, you can only withdraw through an existent address.

 ###### POST /addresses